-In January, in SEC v.
-Scoville, the Court of Appeals for the Tenth Circuit held that the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") allows the SEC to bring fraud claims and claims under Section 17 of the Securities Act based on sales of securities that do not qualify as domestic transactions, where defendants engage in fraudulent conduct within the United States.4
+In January, the Court of Appeals for the Tenth Circuit held in SEC v.
+Scoville that the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") allows the SEC to bring fraud claims and claims under Section 17 of the Securities Act based on sales of securities that do not qualify as domestic transactions, where defendants engage in fraudulent conduct within the United States.3

 Scoville arose out of an SEC civil enforcement action against Traffic Monsoon, LLC and its founder, alleging that the defendants operated a Ponzi scheme in violation of various securities laws.
-Traffic Monsoon sold online advertising packages, which the Tenth Circuit concluded qualified as investment contracts under the Howey test.
-Many of the advertising packages were purchased by individuals located outside the United States in transactions that may not have been domestic under the Supreme Court's decision in Morrison v.
-National Australia Bank Ltd.5
+Traffic Monsoon sold online advertising packages, many of which were purchased by foreign individuals in transactions that may not have been domestic under the Supreme Court's decision in Morrison v.
+National Australia Bank Ltd. The Tenth Circuit nonetheless held that, in the context of governmental actions, the antifraud provisions of the securities laws reached the sales of advertising packages to those individuals outside the United States.

-The Tenth Circuit held that the antifraud provisions of the securities laws reached the sales of advertising packages to those individuals outside the United States.
-In reaching this holding, the Tenth Circuit concluded that the Dodd-Frank Act abrogated in part the Supreme Court's rule in Morrison that fraud claims under the federal securities laws can only be brought with respect to transactions in securities listed on a U.S. exchange or transactions in other securities in the United States.
+In reaching this holding, the Tenth Circuit concluded that the Dodd Frank Act abrogated in part the Supreme Court's rule in Morrison that fraud claims under the federal securities laws can only be brought with respect to transactions in securities listed on a U.S. exchange or transactions in other securities in the United States.
 The Tenth Circuit found that the Dodd-Frank Act's jurisdictional amendments with respect to enforcement actions brought by the SEC were intended to codify the conduct-and-effects test for evaluating the extraterritorial application of the securities laws, which was the test universally applied prior to Morrison.
-Under the conduct-and-effects test, courts apply the securities laws to foreign transactions if the wrongful
+Under the conductand-effects test, courts apply the securities laws to foreign transactions if the wrongful conduct occurred in the United States or had a substantial effect in the United States.